KELLIE HAMELL/WATER OFFICE MANAGER

 Hours: Monday – Friday 8:00 AM – 4:30 PM

 The Water Collection Department employs four full-time employees and works closely with 3 full-time Water Service Technicians.
-It is responsible for billing and collecting 5,600 water customer accounts currently on a bi monthly basis, converting to a monthly basis in March 2019.
+It is responsible for billing and collecting 5,600 water/sewer and Christian County Water Reclamation District customer accounts currently on a monthly basis.

 All bills are due on the 15th of the month with a 10% penalty to apply on any payments made after 8 A.M. the following business day.